Acquiring Annotated Data with Cross-lingual Explicitation for Implicit Discourse Relation Classification: Experiments and Results

 \subsection{Implicit discourse relation classification}

-To evaluate whether the extracted data is helpful to this task, we use a simple and effective bidirectional Long Short-Term Memory (LSTM) network.
+To evaluate whether the extracted data is helpful to this task, we use a simple and effective bidirectional Long Short-Term Memory (LSTM) \cite{hochreiter1997long} network.

+A LSTM recurrent neural network processes a variable-length sequence $x=(x_1, x_2, ..., x_n)$.
+At time step $t$, the state of memory cell $c_t$ and hidden $h_t$ are calculated with the Equations \ref{lstm}:

 After being mapped to vectors, words are fed into the network sequentially.
 Hidden states of LSTM cell from different directions are averaged.
-The representations of two arguments from two separate bi-LSTMs are concatenated before being inputed into a softmax layer for prediction.
+The representations of two arguments from two separate bi-LSTMs are concatenated before being fed into a softmax layer for prediction.
+The architecture is illustrated in Figure \ref{fig:bi_lstm}.

 \textbf{Implementation:} The model is implemented in Pytorch\footnote{\url{https://pytorch.org/}}.
-All the parameters are initialized with uniform random.
-We employ cross-entropy as our cost function, Adagrad with learning rate of 0.01 as the optimization algorithm and set the dropout layers after embedding and ourput layer with drop rates of 0.5 and 0.2 respectively.
-The word vectors are pre-trained word embedding from Word2Vec\footnote{\url{https://code.google.com/archive/p/word2vec/}}.
+All the parameters are initialized uniformly at random.
+We employ cross-entropy as our cost function, Adagrad with learning rate of 0.01 as the optimization algorithm and set the dropout layers after embedding and output layer with drop rates of 0.5 and 0.2 respectively.
+The word vectors are pre-trained word embeddings from Word2Vec\footnote{\url{https://code.google.com/archive/p/word2vec/}}.

 \textbf{Settings:} We follow the previous works and evaluate our data on second-level 11-ways classification on PDTB with 3 settings: \citet{lin2009recognizing} (denotes as PDTB-Lin) uses sections 2-21, 22 and 23 as train, dev and test set; \citet{ji2015one} uses sections 2-20, 0-1 and 21-22 as train, dev and test set; Moreover, we also use 10-folds cross validation among sections 0-23 \cite{shi2017need}.
 For each experiment, the additional data is only added into the training set.